dhzso/neuraltf/docs/THRESHOLDS.md

 - **Expression** (0.2): Highest weight — direct evidence of transcriptional activity
 - **All other 8 streams** (0.1 each): Equal weight — supporting evidence streams

 The EvidenceScorer always renormalizes over **present** streams per candidate, so the effective weight depends on which streams have data for each candidate.
-This ensures that missing evidence does not penalize candidates.
+This ensures that missing evidence does not penalize candidates as *absence of evidence is not evidence of absence*.

 ---